A peace pole that University of Lynchburg unveiled Thursday is a symbol of hope for peace in the future.

 “I can’t think of anything that would mean more to me than a symbol of peace,” Gibbons said.
 “But the important thing is what it inspired others to do.”

-She said the peace pole joins other symbols at Lynchburg College, such as the LC LOVE sculpture, mean to inspire people in the community to live out the values of the College.
+She said the peace pole joins other symbols at University of Lynchburg, such as the LC LOVE sculpture, mean to inspire people in the community to live out the values of the College.
 “This is a lovely pole, but it’s really meant to inspire us to actions for peace,” she said.

 People who attended the dedication wrote messages on rocks and laid the rocks at the foot of the pole.
 Gibbons encouraged them to think about actions they could take to promote peace internally or among others.
 “Each time you drive by or walk by or bike by and you see this pole, you’re reminded of your commitment,” she said.
 “It may be something very personal and internal, because we all know that internal peace that has to begin first.
 When we have inner peace within ourselves, then it’s easier to have peace with those who are closest to us, and then those who are acquaintances with us, and those with those who are strangers to us, and finally and hopefully, those who may be enemies to us.”